 The more flexible you are, the better when using the Low Fare Calendar.
 Cheap flights go fast, and the prices on the Low Fare Calendar are not guaranteed until you purchase a ticket.
 If you are alright with making more stops or you are not particular about where exactly you depart from and when, you might be more likely to fly at the price you’re looking for.

 On Low Fare Calendar flights (and all other Southwest Airlines flights), you can check up to two bags for free.
 These must weigh no more than 50 pounds or measure more than 62 linear inches.
 After these two, bags cost $75 each.
-See the complete Baggage Policies section for information about excess baggage fees.
+See our comprehensive rundown of their baggage policies for more information on excess baggage fees.

 Right now, customers can book all the way through April 11, 2021, using the Southwest Low Fare Calendar.